Asabeneh/30-Days-Of-React/readMe.md

 Check out there result on [codepen](https://codepen.io/Asabeneh/full/vYGqQxP)

 🌕 You are amazing!
 You have just completed day 1 challenge and you are on your way to greatness.
-Now you are a JavaScript Ninja and ready to dive in to React.
+Now you are a JavaScript Ninja and ready to dive into React.

 🎉 CONGRATULATIONS ! 🎉